Br3nda/drupal-module-flickr/README.txt

 Installation and configuration:
 ------------------------------
 1.)
-Simply extract the download package in your modules directory '/modules'
+Simply extract the download package in your modules directory, e.g. '/sites/all/modules'.
-    or '/sites/all/modlues'.
 2.)
-Enable the module in 'admin/build/modules/'.
+Enable the module in 'admin/modules'.
 3.)
-Configure the API Key '/admin/settings/flickr'.
+Configure the API Key '/admin/config/media/flickr'.
 4.)
-Add the flickr filter to one of your input formats by following the configure link 'admin/settings/filters'.
+Add the flickr filter to one of your input formats by following the configure link 'admin/config/content/formats'.
 5.)
-Allow permissions '/admin/user/access'.
+Allow permissions '/admin/people/permissions'.

 Usage:
 ------